Welcome to your myo prep exercises!

 How to do it:

-• Stick the tongue out and wiggle it left, then right
+• Stick the tongue out and waggle it from nose to chin

 • Hold for 2–3 seconds each side